homedoctor-es/laravel-holded/README.md

 Holded SDK integration for Laravel
 ===================================
-Laravel integration for the Holded SDK including a notification channel.
+Laravel integration for the Holded SDK.

 ## Installation